What did homoousios mean to the Nicene Council?

 In the end, the church was divided into at least the following factions:

-Homoians Eusebians, who dominated the church for much of the 350s to 370s, rejected all talk of God’s substance, including the term homoousios.
+Homoians Eusebians, who dominated the church for much of the 350s to 370s, rejected all talk of God’s substance, including the term homoousios (see here).

-Homoiousian Eusebians claimed that the Son’s substance is similar to the Father’s, but not the same.
+Homoiousian Eusebians claimed that the Son’s substance is similar to the Father’s, but not the same (see here).

 Heterousian Eusebians taught that the Son’s substance is different from the Father’s.

 In conclusion, throughout the Controversy, the only people who regarded homoousios as saying that Father and Son are one substance, as the Trinity doctrine also claims, were the one-hypostasis (Sabellian) theologians.
 In reality, the Trinity doctrine continues ancient Sabellianism.
-(Read Article)
+(See here for a discussion of the Trinity doctrine.)

 Other Articles